 Emmy Noether was an unconventional woman and a brilliant mathematician.
-In spite of her struggles to carve out a career simply because of being female, she made significant contributions to mathematics and mathematical physics and was well regarded by her colleagues and contemporaries including Albert Einstein.
+In spite of her struggles (simply because of being female) to carve out a career for herself, she made significant contributions to mathematics and mathematical physics and was well regarded by her colleagues and contemporaries including Albert Einstein.

 Amalie Emmy Noether was born on 23 March, 1882 in Erlangen, Germany to Ida Amalia Noether, née Kaufmann, and Max Noether1.
 Max was a mathematics professor at the University of Erlangen.